-This also means that just like gold and cash, whoever last took possession of a coin is the official, sanctioned owner of that coin – even if by hook or crook.
+However, this also means that, just like gold and cash, whoever last took possession of a coin is the official, sanctioned owner of that coin — even if by hook or crook.

 “Mr. Takagi, I'm not really interested in your computer.
 But I need the code key, because I am interested in the $640 million in negotiable bearer bonds that you have locked in your vault.
 And the computer controls the vault.” – Fictional villain Hans Gruber, Die Hard, 1988

 Just like cash in your wallet, or gold in a home safe, Bitcoin makes a tasty target for would-be thieves.
 You must keep your Bitcoin private key exactly that, private, to prevent your coins from being stolen.
 Its security is entirely your responsibility.
 And once it is lost, there is little hope to recover it, as the recipient can spend/sell it just as easily as you could.